jjsebastianfuertes/jjsebastianfuertes/README.md

 ## 📈 My Work

 * **Personal Projects:**
-  * **Freshy:** Fresh fruits and vegetables, delivered to your door.
+  * **Merkat:** Fresh fruits and vegetables, delivered to your door.
 A dark store, e-commerce platform, and specialized logistics ensure high-quality produce in hard-to-reach areas while reducing food waste.
   * **FORMA:** A comprehensive construction solutions provider.
 Where you can find equipment rental, material sales, and construction services to meet all your building needs.
   * **TheGuide:** Discover the world with AI.
 A virtual guide that provides personalized recommendations, visual identification, and in-depth information, making your travels more enriching.